Ayu240/iTextUtils/README.md

 # TextUtil App

 TextUtil is a web application designed to provide various text utilities for users, such as text transformation, formatting, and analysis.
-The app is built using JavaScript and HTML.
+The app is built using JavaScript and React.

 ## Features